phalt/clientele/docs/usage.md

 !!! note

-    You can type `clientele COMMAND --help` at anytime to see explicit information about the available arguments.
+    You can type `clientele COMMAND --help` at anytime to see information about the available arguments.

 ## Client Types

-Clientele offers three types of client generators:
+Clientele offers five types of generators:

-1. **`generate`** - Standard function-based client (recommended for most use cases)
+1. **`generate`** - a function-based client either as async or sync.
-2. **`generate-class`** - Class-based client with methods
+2. **`generate-class`** - a class-based client either as async or sync.
-3. **`generate-basic`** - Basic file structure with no generated code
+3. **`generate-basic`** - Basic file structure with no generated code.

 ## `generate`

-Generate a Python HTTP Client from an OpenAPI Schema.
+Generate a function-based Python HTTP Client from an OpenAPI Schema.

 ### From a URL